wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 coherence controller, and handled in `processWritebackOnAccess()`.
 Recall that zSim assumes the dirty block is transferred via a side channel, which is not on the critical path of the invalidation process, this does not add to the latency of the operation, but only simply changes the state of the current block from `M` or `E` to `M` (other from states are illegal).

+### PUTS/PUTX Access

+`PUTS` and `PUTX` are exclusively used for write backs, which can only occur at non-terminal levels in the hierarchy.
+These two requests are also first handled by `bcc` and then `tcc`. `bcc` ignores `PUTS`, since they are clean data and will not change the block state.
+For `PUTX`, the block state will transit from `M` or `E` to `M` (other from states are illgeal). `tcc`, on the other hand, does not ignore `PUTS`, but clears the bit of the child cache from the sharer list.
+`PUTX` is handled in exact the same way as `PUTS`, if `PUTX_KEEPEXCL` flag is not set in the request object (this flag demands that dirty data be written back, but keep the child block in `E` state).
+In both cases, the child cache state is set to `I`, indicating that the block has been written back, and is no longer cached by the child level.